Here are my other Brazos Bend

 from the bridge.
 I looked around, but didn't see whatever it was break

-the surface again.
-But I thought I saw a couple disturbances in the duckweed
+I saw a couple disturbances in the duckweed

 moving towards the bridge.
 Meanwhile I was thinking (as many of us do),